jonjoncardoso/jonjoncardoso/README.md

   - [Prakrit Jayakumar](https://github.com/prakritj) (LSE BSc in Econ 2nd Year)
   - [Ethan Virtudazo](https://github.com/ethanvirtudazo) (LSE General Course Student from Japan).
 - 📦 I am writing tutorials for the [VIMuRe](https://latentnetworks.github.io/vimure/) package[^2]
-- 😀 Working with [Sara Luxmoore](https://github.com/saraluxmoore) on an analysis of how the usage of emojis in Twitter bios reflect people's political identities.
+- 😀 Working with [Sara Luxmoore](https://github.com/saraluxmoore) on an analysis of how people's political identities is reflected on the emojis they put in their Twitter bios.
 - 📖 I might be working on a _textbook_ too...

 ## NEXT